SpongeBobSun/Prodigal/README.md

 # Prodigal

-Music Player APP looks and feels like an classic device.
+Music Player APP looks and feels like a classic device.

 Bring back the good old player to life.